- Places to Explore

 Both Takachiho and Takachiho-no-Mine claim to be the places where Amaterasu's grandson descended to Earth to establish the Japanese Imperial Family.
 Many years ago officials from both towns went to court, but the judge deferred, ruling that each town had the right to believe it was the actual place where the gods descended to Earth.
 Both places are very spiritual and worthy of a visit.

 The best way to spend time in Takachiho is to visit some of the more-remote places you can't visit on a half-day trip.
 This will take you out into the mountains and steep valleys and enable you to marvel at how the people of ancient times in these parts could create such marvelous myths perfectly matching their environment.
 You'll marvel even more at the sense that these myths are still a part of everyday life in this region.
 There are dozens of places to visit.
 Here are just a few of the main attractions.

 What to See

-Make sure to get a guidebook and even a guide from the excellent local Takachiho Tourist Office, which can connect you with an English-speaking guide.
+Takachiho Tourist Office.
+Make sure to get a guidebook from the excellent local Takachiho Tourist Office, which can connect you with an English-speaking guide.
 But go to some places by yourself to enjoy the atmosphere.
+Takachiho, 882-1101.
 0982/73-1213. takachiho-kanko.info.

 Takachiho Gorge.
 This is an impressive ravine of the Gokase River with many waterfalls cascading into it.
-You can walk along a hiking path at the edge or see it by renting a boat from the booth on the river below the parking lot (¥1,500/30 minutes for up to three people), though boats are not always available.
+You can walk along a hiking path at the edge or rent a boat from the booth on the river below the parking lot (¥2,000 for up to three people), though boats are not always available.
 Mitai, Takachiho-cho, Nishiusuki-gun, 882-1101.
-Gorge free, boat rental¥1,500.
-Sept.-July 19, daily 8:30-5, July 20-Aug., daily 7:30-6.
+Free.
+Sept.–July 19, daily 8:30–4:30; July 20–Aug., daily 7:30–5:30.

 Fodor's Trip Planning Ideas